steven-halla/casino_hell/README.md

-equipment menu needs two fixes: need to be able to scroll down equiping anything in 4th slot caues game to crash
+equipment menu needs two fixes: need to be able to scroll down for some reason rib demon key is deleteing items in my quest, maybe because there are a certian number? equiping anything in 4th slot caues game to crash